aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 <div class="blob">

 1. A development plan sets the foundation for everything that follows.
-For tinymorph, we have both technical depth and user-facing complexity, and without planning ahead we might’ve prioritized the wrong things.
+For morph, we have both technical depth and user-facing complexity, and without planning ahead we might’ve prioritized the wrong things.
 Writing it all down forced us to clarify who is doing what, how our components talk to each other, and where potential risks lie.
 It also helped us have discussions early about scope, feasibility, and user expectations.
 I think having this plan will make future collaboration smoother and help when we check back in during project milestones.

 2. CI/CD is amazing for speeding up collaboration.
 It lets us validate work continuously, rather than relying on big manual testing rounds.
 For example, documentation gets built automatically, and model-related checks run on every pull request.
 It gives us trust in our changes.
 That said, it takes work to maintain.
 We had to split the pipelines for different components and set guardrails so nothing breaks unexpectedly.
 It’s also easy to underestimate how much debugging CI issues can slow us down, especially if you're trying to fix a flaky test or inconsistent runtime.